auth0/docs/articles/rules/guides/redirect.md

 ## Resume authentication

 After the redirect, resume authentication by redirecting the user to the `/continue` endpoint and include the `state` parameter you received in the URL.
-If you do not send the original state back to the `/continue` endpoint, Auth0 will lose the context of the login transaction and the user will not be able to login due to an `invalid_request` error.
+If you do not send the original state back to the `/continue` endpoint, Auth0 will lose the context of the login transaction and the user will not be able to log in due to an `invalid_request` error.

 For example: